-2018 Cadillac ATS
+2018 Cadillac ATS Review, Ratings, Specs, Prices, and Photos

 The 2018 Cadillac ATS is a compact sports sedan and coupe lineup that so closely approximates German engineering that it might as well have come from Bavaria and not Detroit.

 That's high praise for this wide range of two- and four-door models that are well priced, highly entertaining to drive, and boast strong powertrains.
-They earn a rating of a 7.0 out of 10 on our scale thanks to their fun-to-drive nature and their good level of safety and convenience equipment.
+They earn a rating of a 6.8 out of 10 on our scale thanks to their fun-to-drive nature and their good level of convenience equipment.
 (Read more about how we rate cars.)

 For 2018, the ATS line is essentially unchanged aside from some updates to their available infotainment system and a single new color.
-The ATS lineup was introduced for the 2014 model year and is beginning to gray a bit around its temples but remains highly competitive against cars like the BMW 3-Series, the Mercedes-Benz C-Class, and the Lexus IS.
+The ATS lineup was introduced for the 2014 model year and is beginning to gray around its temples but remains highly competitive against cars like the BMW 3-Series, the Mercedes-Benz C-Class, and the Lexus IS.

-Stylistically, the ATS is line and buttoned down compared to some of its more bulbous rivals.
+Stylistically, the ATS is straightforward and buttoned down compared to some of its more bulbous rivals.
 Its interior echoes that simple, elegant theme, although the ATS' compact dimensions mean that its rear seat and cargo area are a bit cramped.

 Under its hood, the ATS comes standard with a 2.0-liter turbo-4 that cranks out 272 horsepower and 295 pound-feet of torque in base and Luxury trim levels, where it's offered with a choice of 6-speed manual and 8-speed automatic transmissions that are at the top of their game.
 Premium Luxury and Premium Performance models are fitted instead with a 3.6-liter V-6; it's a little stronger and a little smoother with its 335 hp and 285 lb-ft, but the 6-cylinder is offered only with the 8-speed automatic.